mkeke/2021-slide-puzzle/readme.md

 ## October 23rd

 Creating a gear SVG to serve as an options toggle icon.
 I have reserved 30px for the height of the gear.
 So how does a poor boy construct the perfect gear symbol?
 Drawing some examples to find the proper form.
 Using the same knob path and rotating it 9 times around the origo.
 Using a mask to get a transparent center.
 Nice!
 I love SVG!
+Let me repeat that: I love SVG!!

 <img src="screenshots/06-gear-knobs.jpg" />